kaashmonee/songbox/README.md

 your system has all the necessary modules and packages.

 ## Usage
-To run, please run the `welcome.py` file.
+To run, please run `python3 welcome.py`.